 3. The entry/exit points at the land border are open but a prior Nepal visa will be required to enter from these points.

-4. Non-vaccinated tourists must have a COVID-19 negative report (RT-PCR/Gene Xpert/True NAAT or equivalent) obtained within 72 hours prior to their departure from the first port of embarkation (72 hours is not counted from the transits or layover), children below 5 years accompanied with parents are exempted of submitting such.
+4. Tourists must have a COVID-19 negative report (RT-PCR/Gene Xpert/True NAAT or equivalent) obtained within 72 hours prior to their departure from the first port of embarkation (72 hours is not counted from the transits or layover), children below 5 years accompanied with parents are exempted of submitting such.

-6. Upon arrival all tourists (Vaccinated and non-vaccinated) will have to perform a PCR test in Kathmandu and they need to quarantine themselves at their own cost until the report is out.
-If tested negative, they will not have to stay in quarantine any further and will be allowed to continue their travel plans.
+6. Upon arrival all tourists (Vaccinated and non-vaccinated) will have to undergo 7 days quarantine in Kathmandu. and they need to perform a PCR test in Kathmandu on Day 07.
+If tested negative, tourists will be allowed to continue their travel plans.
 If tested positive, they will have to stay in quarantine at their own cost until their report tests negative.

 7. All tourists must have travel Insurance including emergency evacuation, rescue and search, medical for their entire stay in Nepal.